sportsclimbs/sportclimbs-2/content/peak/buxton/pin-dale/pin-dale-topo.md

 A short route with a fingery finale

 **6. Pin Job(6b) *&starf;***
-The vague arete with a technical wall.
+The vague arête with a technical wall.

 **7. Pinheads (6b) *&starf;***
 The best route on this wall up the centre of the face

 **8. Pintail (5+)**
-The right-hand arete with a short finishing wall.
+The right-hand arête with a short finishing wall.

 **9. Unpinned (6a)**
 A short technical wall on the right